 It’s important to understand the healing process before you commit to having a piercing done.
 Depending on which type of piercing you’re considering, the healing process will be different.
 Since the healing and aftercare process may affect your decision, it’s wise to be clued up.

 Septum piercings are all the rage right now, and these generally take about 2-3 months to heal.
 Ear and nose piercings take between 4 and 6 months, while belly button piercings take between 6 months to a year to heal completely.
+You may also want to check for the Weirdest Piercings online and see if that’s something you’d want.

 3. The right metal